lsypika/Power-Flow-Model/README.md

 ### 1. Understand the Theory
 Before diving into the code, it is recommended to first review the accompanying [text slides](TextSlides-Load%20generation%20balance.pptx).
 These slides provide a detailed explanation of the power flow calculation methods and the underlying theoretical concepts.
 ### 2. Two-Node Example
-The [Two_node_example.ipynb](Two-Node%20Example.ipynb) notebook serves as a practical introduction to the power flow calculation method.
+The [Two-Node Example](Two-Node%20Example.ipynb) notebook serves as a practical introduction to the power flow calculation method.
 This notebook walks you through the implementation of the method in a simple two-node network, helping you practice and verify the concepts learned.
 ### 3. Generalized Power Flow Basic Model
 For more complex networks, the [Generalized Basic Model](Generalized%20Basic%20Model.ipynb) implemented in this repository can be used to calculate the power flow in grids with multiple buses and lines.
 The model is flexible and can handle networks with various configurations, provided that the parameters for buses and lines are given in the specified format.
 ## Features